ZachariahConyngham/Computing-Assessment-task-3/README.md

 ![](/lighthousenonfiction.png)
 ![](/lighthousesignin.png)
 ![](/lighthouseupload.png)
+My best practises is low because it haven't used https or redirected http traffic to https.
+The accesibility is low because my background and foreground colours do not have a sufficient contrast ratio

 # Adding Interactivity
 I have implemented the ability to view stories, log in and upload your own stories.